software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - One of the key value is the attitude towards _change_
 - For example, there is often need to change the software's requirements during the development process
 - Agile software development process should welcome any kind of change with open arms
-- That is, because _change is inevitable and frequent_ in many business environments
 - The Manifesto for Agile Software Development doesn't go into details on how to actually _implement_ these values in practice
 - Different Agile software development process frameworks, such as _Scrum_ and _SAFe_ describe a detailed process that follows these values